Latest Updates

 Edge Cleaning Comparison

-There’s not much variance between the Dyson V10 and LG CordZero in cleaning edges, as both got (nearly) everything in this area.
+There’s not much difference between the Dyson V10 and LG CordZero in edge cleaning, as both get (nearly) everything in this area.

 Even with this much debris, the Dyson V10 picked up nearly every crumb.